CoriBeemish/SAP/README.md

 A table viewed by the data dictionary in an R/3 database is client-dependent if the first field is of type CLNT and the field is names MANDT.
 Otherwise, the table is client-independent.

+## SAP BASIS
+Basis is like an operating system for R/3.
+It sits between the ABAP code and the computer's operating system.
+It's "middleware" for SAP.
+SAP also provides a suite of tools for administering the Basis system.
+These tools perform tasks such as system performance monitoring, configuration, and system maintenance.
+Basis is designed to run in a client/server configuration.

+## SAP ABAP
+ABAP is the programming language used by SAP to develop business application support and development.
+It only runs inside SAP's ABAP runtime environment.
+APAB is an event-driven programming language where user actions and system events control the execution of an application.
+ABAP is also called ABAP/4.
+The "4" in ABAP/4 stands for "fourth generation language".

 ## Transaction Codes
 - ABAP Dictionary - **SE11**
 - ABAP Editor - **SE38**